pratermade/website/content/projects/_index.md

 Jump in, explore the chaos, and maybe get inspired to start your own project!

-Dive into the Posts Section
-This is where ideas are polished, refined, and brought to life in the form of detailed articles and guides.
-The Posts section is home to thoughtfully crafted content that explores projects, techniques, and insights with depth and clarity.

 {{< alert >}}
 **Warning**
 This section may be chaotic, badly spelled and a general, disorganized mess.
 The point here is to capture and share knowledge, not to be complete well presented articles.
 See [posts](/posts) for that sort of content.